SusanaRocha/Tcell_clustering/README.md

 *	Partitioning localizations into Voronoi areas and calculating certain cluster properties
 <h2>MATLAB_CODE_Localizations_bulk</h2>
 <h3>Input</h3><p>
--	'.HIS' files from single-molecule dSTORM-TIRF experiment.
+<ul>	'.HIS' files from single-molecule dSTORM-TIRF experiment.
 For one cell, two movies of each 5000 frames are imaged.
 The two movies have to have the same core name, followed by _mov1 or _mov2 for the analysis to work.
 Example: <br>
 20240801_C3 control_02_mov1.HIS <br>
 20240801_C3 control_02_mov2.HIS (core name = 20240801_C3 control_02) - data can be supplied upon request <br>
 -	Localizer function (Dedecker et al. doi:10.1117/1.JBO.17.12.
-For download and installation, see: https://bitbucket.org/pdedecker/localizer/src/master/ )</p>
+For download and installation, see: https://bitbucket.org/pdedecker/localizer/src/master/ )</ul></p>
 <h3>Important code aspects</h3><br>
 -	Bulk analysis for .HIS files <br>
 -	First individual .HIS files are analyzed: <br>